Caerii/cs460-backend-webapp/README.md

 # TODO:

-- [ ] Interface with the database.
+- [X] Interface with the database.
 - [x] Create a Django project.
 - [x] Create a Django app.
 - [x] Create a login system.
-- [ ] Create a user interface with clean buttons and CSS styling.
+- [x] Create a user interface with clean buttons and CSS styling.
-- [ ] Add CRUD functionality to the database tables.
+- [x] Add CRUD functionality to the database tables.
-- [ ] Add the ability to search the database.
+- [x] Add the ability to search the database.
-- [ ] Add the ability to sort the database.
+- [x] Add the ability to sort the database.
-- [ ] Add the ability to filter the database.
+- [x] Add the ability to filter the database.
-- [ ] Add the ability to group the database.
+- [x] Add the ability to group the database.
-- [ ] Add the ability to aggregate the database.
+- [x] Add the ability to aggregate the database.
-- [ ] Add customizability to the user interface.
+- [x] Add customizability to the user interface.
 - [x] Have pages for each of the types of users (admins, profs, and students).
-- [ ] Add the ability to export the database to a CSV file.